Date of publication: October 2018

 Most PMI providers offer tiered schemes which allow you flexibility over the benefits you then offer.
 The basic schemes, for example, might offer hospital care as an in-patient or out-patient for serious illness; mid-tier policies might add in diagnostic tests and medical treatment, while top-tier schemes could bring in perks such as free prescriptions, home nursing and dentistry.
 How you then structure a policy so that different employees get what benefits, is then up to you.

-Some employers regard the provision of pensions as a valuable benefit to their staff and have set up schemes into which both they and the member The Government has decided it is time to try and persuade more individuals to start saving towards retirement.
+Some employers regard the provision of pensions as a valuable benefit to their staff and have set up schemes into which both they and the member contribute.
+The Government has decided it is time to try and persuade more individuals to start saving towards retirement.
 The latest reforms require all eligible employees to be automatically enrolled in to a qualifying workplace pension arrangement.
-This was introduced in 2012 and will be phased in over a number of years starting with the largest UK companies.

 For employers, this creates a lot of issues.
 First, and perhaps most importantly, a qualifying scheme must be part funded by the employer, with a contribution of 3% of eligible earnings.
 This will be added to a 4% contribution from the employee and another 1% from the Government (via tax relief), making a total of 8%.